Elwood, Kansas

 Elwood is a city in Doniphan County, Kansas, United States, located west across the Missouri River from Saint Joseph, Missouri.
 As of the 2020 census, the population of the city was 1,125.

 History

+For millennia the Great Plains of North America were inhabited by nomadic Native Americans.
+In 1854, the Kansas Territory was organized under the provisions of the Kansas–Nebraska Act, then in 1861 Kansas became the 34th U.S. state.
+In 1855, Doniphan County was established.

 A trading post was established at Elwood in 1852.
 In 1856, the site was sold and the town was then laid out.
 The town was named for John B. Elwood, a pioneer settler.
 Elwood was incorporated as a city in 1860.

 The first post office in Elwood was established in June, 1857.